"Ralph Bakshi is a force of nature. He saved the TV animation industry — the creative part of it — by giving back the art to the artists."

 - Furry Denial: Bakshi's reasoning for why the anthropomorphic characters in his films never act like animals is that it would ruin what he was trying to create, which was a more realistic and mature form of animation.

 - George Jetson Job Security: Bakshi is known within the animation industry for this, especially on the Mighty Mouse: The New Adventures show.
 John Kricfalusi (who's also been fired several times) in particular has stated that he lost count on how many times Ralph fired him from the show.

-- Lighter and Softer: Obviously, his Butter Battle Book TV special and two What A Cartoon!
+- Lighter and Softer: Wizards is a rather dark film, but its a much lighter film than his first three animated features.
+Obviously, his Butter Battle Book TV special and two What A Cartoon!
 Show shorts weren't as adult as most of his theatrical films.